Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Related Work

 \section{Related Work}

-the use of low-cost sensors for air pollution monitoring has been the subject of study during the last few years \cite{ripoll2019testing,karagulian2019review, rebeirocity}.
-These sensors provide a cost-effective alternative to complement measurements from high-cost government-deployed instrumentation.
-The low cost of these sensors leads to low data quality, therefore the calibration of low cost sensors has been studied in depth during the last years in order to improve the quality of the data \cite{barcelo2019self, astudillo2020design, wang2019calibration, si2020evaluation}.
+{\it {Low-cost sensors in air pollution}:} the use of low-cost sensors for air pollution monitoring has been the subject of study during the last few years \cite{ripoll2019testing, rebeirocity}.
+These sensors provide a cost-effective alternative to complementing measurements from high-cost government-deployed instrumentation.
+The low cost of these sensors leads to low data quality, therefore the calibration of low-cost sensors has been studied in depth during the last years in order to improve the quality of the data \cite{astudillo2020design,si2020evaluation,concas2021low}.
 Studies have been carried out to verify whether low-cost sensors can obtain accurate measurements and whether they can be included in a regulated way for air quality monitoring \cite{williams2019low, spinelle2017field,ripoll2019testing}.
-Motlagh \textit{et al.} \cite{motlagh2020toward} suggest that the future of air pollution monitoring networks lies in the creation of heterogeneous networks composed of hundreds of low-cost sensors and high-precision instrumentation.
+The most widely used technique for improving the quality of low-cost sensor data has been {in-situ} calibration using machine learning techniques \cite{maag2018survey,barcelo2019self,Esposito2017, si2020evaluation, zaidan2020intelligent, ferrer2020multi}. {In-situ} calibration consists of placing the sensor in a reference station and using the obtained sensor values and reference values to train a supervised machine learning model.
+Several studies have used linear models such as multiple linear regression to calibrate sensors of different gases \cite{munir2019analysing, han2021calibrations}.
+Besides, non-linear techniques, such as k-nearest neighbors, support vector regression, random forest or neural networks, have also been used to calibrate sensors \cite{han2021calibrations, spinelle2017field, cui2021new, ferrer2019comparative, nowack2021machine, bigi2018}.